Origami Warriors: Main characters

 The main protagonist.
 His nickname is Jher (小哲 Xiao-Zher).
-He as a fifth-grade elementary school student at the beginning.
+He was a fifth-grade elementary school student at the beginning.
 He is good at running, not good at origami but learns quickly.
 His hobby is playing video games and often plays with his dad.

 He always has a headband on his head, it was later revealed that the headband is actually the Stunning Color Transformation Talisman.
 Because of this, Kuang Long initially thought Jher was his lost old brother.
 Although Jher is healthy now, he was once so sick that he had to have a heart transplant as a child.
-In a car accident, Jher's parents received a mysterious cloth with ancient writings - the Stunning Color Transformation Talisman from Kuang Long's half-brother's biological father, and Jher received Kuang Long's half-brother's heart transplant.
+In a car accident, Jher's parents received a mysterious cloth with ancient writings – the Stunning Color Transformation Talisman from Kuang Long's half-brother's biological father, and Jher received Kuang Long's half-brother's heart transplant.

 He has a cheerful and optimistic personality.
 He was depressed and gloomy for a while after his parents disappeared, then he cheered up after learning that there was a chance to find his parents.

 Although another sixty or seventy years passed after he left the Earth, due to the different passage of time, he still remains around fourteen or fifteen years old.

 His name 志哲 meaning "ambition" and "philosophy", while is also the inverted homonym of 摺紙 (zher-zhi, origami), and combined with his surname 王 (Wang, king), it's homonym of "origami king".